jondeandres/jondeandres.github.com/_posts/2013-10-22-synchronize-javascript-in-capybara.md

 Ok, this is the way to wait for the elements to appear in the DOM, but what we'd like it's to wait for the result of evaluating some Javascript statement.
-This is a little more complex and it seems that Capybara doens't treat this case.
+This is a little more complex and it seems that Capybara doesn't treat this case.

 We want to evaluate `$.active` and check if the return value is 0.